tiwong/tiwong.github.io/maths.md

 <p>I'm currently a postdoctoral fellow at the Indian Institute of Science Education and Research (IISER), Pune; previously at the Max Planck Institut für Mathematik (MPIM), Bonn.
 My work focuses on the interplay between trace formulae and L-functions in the theory of automorphic forms and representation theory.
 I also like to think about interactions between homotopy theory and number theory.</p>

-### In progress

-1. From binary Hermitian forms to Bianchi modular forms, (with C. Karabulut and D. Zagier).

-2. Eisenstein cocycles over imaginary quadratic fields II: p-adic L-functions (with J. Flórez and C. Karabulut).

-3. The balanced Voronoi formula for GL(n,F), (with G. Cherubini).

-4. Eigenvarieties and L-packets on GSp(4),  (with B. Balasubramanyam).

 ### Preprints

 6. [Shifts of the sum of prime divisor function of Alladi and Erdős](https://arxiv.org/abs/1710.10875), (with S. Shekatkar).
 Submitted.